TextDiff: Mask-Guided Residual Diffusion Models for Scene Text Image Super-Resolution: Introduction

 To address these issues above, we propose TextDiff, a novel framework consisting of two modules: the Text Enhancement Module (TEM) and the Mask-Guided Residual Diffusion Module (MRD).
 The TEM comprises two branches.
 The first branch integrates semantic information into a coarsely deblurred network, enabling it to capture the global coarse textual structure and yield a coarse output.
 The second branch focuses on explicit text mask learning.
 This approach leads to the generation of more accurate masks that exhibit high sensitivity towards textual regions.
 Examples of the generated text masks are illustrated in Figure \ref{fig:mask}.
 The MRD module leverages diffusion models to learn the residual distribution between ground-truth images and coarsely deblurred images.
 Firstly, by predicting the residuals instead of the added noise, we effectively reduce the required number of sampling steps.
 Secondly, by incorporating text masks and images as input, we provide valuable guidance for residual learning, alleviating text edge distortion and minimizing the generation of diverse outputs.
 It is worth noting that during inference, we adopt a deterministic sampling scheme to strike a better balance between minimizing distortion and preserving perceptual quality.

-Experimental results demonstrate the effectiveness of TextDiff, which shows strong competitiveness with a maximum improvement of 2.3\% in recognition accuracy compared to the SOTA method, while achieving competitive visual quality on the TextZoom dataset.
-More importantly, TextDiff still achieves SOTA performance with only 5 sampling steps.
+Experimental results demonstrate the effectiveness of TextDiff, which shows strong competitiveness with a significant improvement in recognition accuracy compared to the SOTA method, while achieving competitive visual quality on the TextZoom dataset.
+More importantly, TextDiff still achieves competitive performance with only 5 sampling steps.
 Ablation experiments demonstrate the effectiveness and necessity of each component in TextDiff.

 Our contributions are summarized as follows: \begin{itemize} \item We introduce TextDiff, which is the first framework in the field of scene text image super-resolution to leverage diffusion models. \item TextDiff addresses text edge distortions and blurriness, resulting in more natural image restoration and better preservation of text structure consistency between reconstructed and high-resolution (HR) images.
 Moreover, our plug-and-play MRD module effectively enhances the performance of SOTA methods by sharpening the text edges they generate, without additional joint training. \item Adequate ablation studies and comparative experiments show that TextDiff achieves SOTA performance on STISR.
 Additional analysis further confirms the generalizability of TextDiff. \end{itemize}